nodejs/node/doc/api/esm.md

 <!-- type=misc -->

-To customize the default module resolution, loader hooks can optionally be provided via a `--loader ./loader-name.mjs` argument to Node.js.
+To customize the default module resolution, loader hooks can optionally be provided via a `--experimental-loader ./loader-name.mjs` argument to Node.js.

 When hooks are used they only apply to ES module loading and not to any CommonJS modules loaded.